Macreat/rCS/README.md

-## repository computational structures course
+## repository computational structures course FULL DELIVERY

 Current functionalities and configuration for requirements of the system